AlfrescoArchive/adf-examples/ADF 1.3.0/listing-tasks/README.md

 npm install
 ```

 - Compile and run the application executing the command below.
-The command compiles and starts the project in watch mode (some errors with description 'npm ERR! peer dep missing...' may appear).
+The command compiles and starts the project in watch mode (some errors with description `npm ERR! peer dep missing...` may appear).
 Upon start, you can navigate to `http://localhost:3000` with your preferred browser.
 The browser will automatically reload upon changes to the source code.

 ```sh
 npm start